MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/04-configure-firewall-rule.md

     ![A screenshot of a social media post Description automatically generated](../images/dp-300-module-04-lab-17.png)

-1. Notice that you were able to successfully authenticate using database firewall.
+1. Notice that you were able to successfully authenticate using the **ContainedDemo** user.
+This time you were directly logged into **AdventureWorksFromBacpac**, which is the only database to which the newly created user has access to.

     ![Picture 10](../images/dp-300-module-04-lab-18.png)

-    This time the connection bypasses the master database and logs you directly into AdventureWorks, which is the only database to which the newly created user has access.
+In this exercise, you've configured server and database firewall rules to access a database hosted on Azure SQL Database.
+You've also used T-SQL statements to create a contained user, and used SQL Server Management Studio to check the access.